Student Attendance, Conduct and Behaviour

 Academic and social success for all students can best be accomplished in a safe climate of respect, responsibility and cooperation.

-In partnership with parents we help children to increase their self-discipline, which is essential for acquiring independent and group study habits.
-Our purpose is to teach children direction and limits, to take responsibility for themselves and to learn the skills of conflict resolution.
+In partnership with parents, we help children to increase their self-discipline, which is essential for acquiring independent and group study habits.
+Our purpose is for children to take responsibility for themselves and to learn the skills of conflict resolution.
 This is an integral part of the teaching and learning in our school.